Samsung Washer Not Draining: Pump Filter, Debris Trap

 Frequently Asked Questions

-Where is the Samsung washer debris filter?
+Where is the Samsung washer debris filter located?

 How often should I clean the Samsung debris filter?